Kryptonite Fahgettaboudit Mini: The best bike lock ever?

 So, while the Fahgettaboudit doesn’t come with a frame mount, there are plenty of alternatives.
 But the reason I’m talking about this so much, is that it’s really important that you find a way to carry the Fahgettaboudit that works for you.

-There’s no point owning the most secure u-lock in the world if you can’t find a satisfactory way to carry it around every day.
+There’s no point owning a super secure u-lock if you can’t find a satisfactory way to carry it around every day.
 Because if carrying it is a pain, you’ll stop using it.
 And then your bike will be stolen.

 It’s the same thing with making sure it’s easy to use…

-How easy is the Kryptonite Fahgettaboudit Mini to use?
+Is the Kryptonite Fahgettaboudit Mini easy to use?

 The Fahgettaboudit is a mini u-lock.
 In this case, the internal dimensions are just 6.0” x 3.25” (15.3 cm x 8.3 cm).
 That’s pretty small.
 Measure it out with a ruler or a tape measure.
 See what I mean?